 The following complaints procedure is made available to every client upon request, and will be published on any website owned and operated by our company.

 At Just Employment Law Ltd we do everything we can to make sure our clients get the best possible service.
 If you’re not completely happy with our service, we would like to hear about it so that we can do something to put it right.
+Any personal information provided to us by you will be collected, retained and used in accordance with our Privacy Statement.
 You can tell us about your concerns by any of the following:

 Please address your letter to the Managing Director at: